nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/embeddable-chat-widget.md

   horizontalMargin: 20, // Horizontal margin in pixels from side.
 Default is 20.
   verticalMargin: 20, // Vertical margin in pixels from bottom.
 Default is 20.
   customCSS: '', // Custom CSS to override the default styles.
+  inputLimit: 500, // Limit the number of characters in the question input.
+Default is 500, can be set to max 2000.
   questions: [
     "What is DocsBot?",
     "What services does DocsBot offer?",